lillatoma/lillatoma/README.md

 and a self-taught C++ and Unity game developer.
 Currently looking for job opportunities and gigs.

-- 🔭 I’m currently working on `Twitchbot.js`.
+- 🔭 I’m currently working on `a roguelike game`.
-- 🌱 I’m currently learning `Node.JS` and `Unity`.
+- 🌱 I’m currently learning `Unity`.
-- 🌱 In the future I plan learning `Java`.
+- 🌱 In the future I plan learning `Unreal Engine` and `Java`.
 - 😄 Pronouns: `she/her`.

 <!--